Eamonn Darcy: Professional career

 Darcy was a consistent performer on the European Tour in the 1980s, finishing in the top 30 of the Order of Merit eight times.
 He won the 1983 Benson & Hedges Spanish Open and 1987 Volvo Belgian Open, shooting a final round 64 to defeat Nick Faldo and Ian Woosnam down the stretch.
 However, his greatest moment may have come at the historic 1987 Ryder Cup.
 In his last Ryder Cup match, he defeated American Ben Crenshaw on the last hole to secure an individual win and the team's 13th point.
 His performance was indispensable as it ultimately determined an outright win.
 (Europe would win by the score 15–13.)
-His victory was especially memorably because he had an extremely poor Ryder Cup record (0–8–2) entering the match.
-It was his only Ryder Cup win as an individual (or as a member of team).
+His victory was especially memorable as he had an extremely poor Ryder Cup record (0–8–2) entering the match.
+It was his only Ryder Cup win as an individual (or member of a team).

 Darcy's career began to wind down in the 1990s.
 He recorded his final official victory at the 1990 Emirates Airlines Desert Classic.
 The following year, he contended for a major championship for the first time at the 1991 Open Championship.
 He entered the final round just one shot out of the lead.
 He could not keep up with the rest of the leaders but his even-par 70 was good enough for T-5, his best finish ever in a major.
-Though he still kept his card through the decade, 1991 was the last season he was in the top-50 of the Order of Merit.
+Though he still kept his card through the decade, 1991 was the last season he was in the top 50 of the Order of Merit.
 In 2002 he joined the European Seniors Tour.